 Chapter ends.
 The end of a chapter should not really end with less than 3 lines.
 Make sure we didn’t miss any.

 Bad breaks.
 This refers to a word that has automatically hyphenated incorrectly at the end of a line – usually when it’s a foreign language or a transliteration.
-Simply selecting a French word and applying the french language will apply French hyphenation.
+Simply selecting a French word and applying the French language will apply French hyphenation.
 See this post on how to mark up for bad breaks: Wonky Hyphenation (renanatype.com)

 Index.
 Making the index.
 Once the book is balanced and finalised, then the book can be sent for indexing.
 If the book has been indexed in Word then the index will come across and you will see it in the first draft.
 However, although the page references will be correct, sometimes it will be necessary to fix things that may get lost such as formatting, etc.